JanSkn/machine-learning-library/docs/custom/usage.rst

 Classification
 ~~~~~~~~~~~~~~

-You can choose between Gaussian and Multinomial Naive Bayes.
+You can use Gaussian Naive Bayes.

-Gaussian works for continuous data, whereas Multinomial is perfect for text classification.
+Gaussian works for continuous data.
+Multinomial Naive Bayes works perfect for text classification and will come in version 1.1.0.

-The usage of both is quite similar:
+The usage is quite simple:

 .. code-block:: python

    gnb = pl.GaussianNaiveBayes()
-   mnb = pl.MultinomialNaiveBayes()

 |
-Now, train the model by using the fit function, we will use gnb to continue:
+Now, train the model by using the fit function:

 .. code-block:: python